-Lying on the banks of River Yamuna in Uttar Pradesh, the Mughal City of Agra is one of the most popular weekend getaways from Delhi, offering a sneak-peek into the rich and glorious Mughal history.
-Flocked by visitors from all around the globe, Agra houses a number of architectural marvels, all of which are worth-visiting.
-The most popular attraction here is the Taj Mahal-one of the Seven Wonders of the World and a World heritage Site.
-Another popular World heritage Sites in Agra are Agra Fort and Fatehpur Sikri.
+Lying on the banks of River Yamuna in Uttar Pradesh, the Mughal City of Agra is one of the most popular weekend getaways from Delhi during winter, offering a sneak-peek into the rich and glorious Mughal history.
+Flocked by visitors from all around the globe, Agra houses several architectural marvels, all of which are worth visiting.
+The most popular attraction here is the Taj Mahal-one of the Seven Wonders of the World and a World Heritage Site.
+Another popular World Heritage Sites in Agra are Agra Fort and Fatehpur Sikri.
 There are other attractions like Itmad-ud-daulah’s tomb and Mehtab Bagh that are worth exploring.

 Distance from Delhi: Around 231 km